Book your Bespoke Consultation Now! Book Consultation

 Read that again.

-Ask yourself this, right now, are you suffering from an ache, a pain, an ongoing niggle or some form of discomfort in your body?
+Ask yourself this, right now.
+Are you suffering from any aches and pains?
+An ongoing niggle?
+Or some form of discomfort in your body?
 If not now, have you at some point in your life?

-For most of us it seems to be the ‘norm’ for our neck to feel sore, our shoulders to feel stiff or maybe our lower back hurts.
+For most of us it seems to be the ‘norm’ for our neck to ache, our shoulders to feel stiff or maybe our lower back is in constant pain.
 It’s become part of our everyday life to ‘deal’ with this pain and discomfort.
 I hear it almost every time I teach… So why do we wait until we feel pain or get an injury to deal with it?

-Over the last two years, people have developed ‘pandemic posture’ with more people suffering from lower back pain, rounding of their shoulders and weakness in their necks than ever before.
+Over the last two years, people have developed ‘pandemic posture’.
+More people suffering from lower back pains, round shoulders and aching necks than ever before.
 This is due to sitting for prolonged periods of time at work stations that are not ergonomical.
-If you continue to do this, you’re at risk of remoulding your posture permanently as your muscles get ‘used’ to being in this position.
-Your muscles will start to fatigue, they may start to spasm and it’s likely you’ll start to feel pain.
-Your muscles may become ‘imbalanced’ and may even cause nerve irritation which can be scary.
+If you continue to do this, you’re at risk of remoulding your posture permanently.
+Your muscles get ‘used’ to being in this position.
+Muscles will then start to fatigue, they may spasm.
+It’s likely you’ll eventually start to feel pain.
+They may become ‘imbalanced’ which can then cause nerve irritation.

 Trust me, I’ve been there and it’s not fun.